ks2282/street-tree-identification/README.md

 ## Data Preparation
 1. The 81 high-resolution aerial images of San Francisco from USGS were divided into 2,500 subimages each.
+2. As the selected imagery was from April 2011, all trees planted after that date were excluded from the list of street trees.
-2. Each subimage was labeled as either containing a street tree or not containing a street tree, by comparing the bounding geocodes of each subimage to the list of San Francisco street trees from the Department of Public Works.
+3. Each subimage was labeled as either containing a street tree or not containing a street tree, by comparing the bounding geocodes of each subimage to the list of San Francisco street trees from the Department of Public Works.
-3. Data was kept as color (RGB), and standardized by subtracting the mean RGB values of the entire training data set from each pixel of each image.
+4. Data was kept as color (RGB), and standardized by subtracting the mean RGB values of the entire training data set from each pixel of each image.

 ## Model Specifications